-Gloria Cordes Larson, JD, prominent lawyer, public policy expert, and business leader, was elected to the presidency of Bentley University by the Bentley Board of Trustees, effective July 1, 2007.
+Gloria Cordes Larson, JD, prominent lawyer, public policy expert, and business leader, was elected to the presidency of Bentley University by the Bentley Board of Trustees on July 1, 2007.
+She is the first woman to serve in this post.

-Larson is an advocate for education and job creation, a commitment which was evident in her work as Co-Chair of the Board of the non-partisan think tank MassINC; Co-Chair of the Great Schools Campaign, a school reform partnership managed by the Mass Insight Education and Research Institute; and her role in Global Massachusetts 2015, a multi-year leadership initiative to create a vision for economic success in key and emerging industry sectors over the next decade.
-Larson served as Co-Chair of Governor Deval Patrick's Finance Commission for his education reform proposal, the Readiness Project, charged with recommending revenue sources to fund the project.
-She presently serves as Chairman of the Education Working Group for The Alliance for Business Leadership and as a member of the Governor's Council of Economic Advisors.
+Larson is an advocate for education and job creation, a commitment which was evident in her work as co-chair of the board of the non-partisan think tank MassINC; co-chair of the Great Schools Campaign, a school reform partnership managed by the Mass Insight Education and Research Institute; and her role in Global Massachusetts 2015, a multi-year leadership initiative to create a vision for economic success in key and emerging industry sectors over the next decade.
+Larson served as co-chair of Governor Deval Patrick's Finance Commission for his education reform proposal, the Readiness Project, charged with recommending revenue sources to fund the project.
+She also served on the Commonwealth’s 2014 Successful Women, Successful Families Task Force and as a member of the Governor's Council of Economic Advisors for former Governor Deval Patrick.

-Larson stepped down as the Chairman of the Board of the Massachusetts Convention Center Authority (MCCA) in 2010 after serving for more than a decade.
-Under her leadership the organization oversaw the renovation of the MassMutual Center in Springfield and the $800 million construction of the Boston Convention and Exhibition Center, which opened in June 2004 in Boston’s waterfront district.
-She was the first woman to serve as Chairman of the Board of the Greater Boston Chamber of Commerce and continues to serve on the Chamber's Executive Committee.
+Larson stepped down as the chairman of the board of the Massachusetts Convention Center Authority (MCCA) in 2010 after serving for more than a decade.
+Under her leadership the organization oversaw the renovation of the MassMutual Center in Springfield and the $800 million construction of the Boston Convention and Exhibition Center, which opened in June 2004 in Boston’s waterfront Innovation District.
+She was the first woman to serve as chairman of the board of the Greater Boston Chamber of Commerce and continues to serve on the chamber's executive committee.

 As Secretary of Economic Affairs for Massachusetts, she was responsible for developing and promoting economic growth policies and fostering employment opportunities.
 While working as Massachusetts Secretary of Consumer Affairs and Business Regulation she was responsible for banking, insurance and energy, as well as consumer protection.
 As Deputy Director of Consumer Protection for the FTC, Larson’s work included establishing national consumer protection policies and implementing law enforcement and educational efforts.

-Larson was appointed by Governor Mitt Romney in January 2005 to the Rose Fitzgerald Kennedy Greenway Conservancy Board, where she served as Vice Chair of the Board until October 2012.
-She was also chosen by Mayor Menino in 2004 to the Boston Host Committee for the Democratic National Convention, and was appointed by Governor-Elect Mitt Romney in November 2002 to chair the Transportation and Housing Transition Team.
+Larson was appointed by then-Governor Mitt Romney in January 2005 to the Rose Fitzgerald Kennedy Greenway Conservancy Board, where she served as vice chair of the board until October 2012.
+She was also chosen by Mayor Menino in 2004 to serve on the Boston Host Committee for the Democratic National Convention, and was appointed by Governor-Elect Mitt Romney in November 2002 to chair his Transportation and Housing Transition Team.

-Larson serves as a director of Unum Group, chairing Unum's Regulatory Compliance Committee.
-She is also a director of Blue Cross and Blue Shield of Massachusetts, where she is Vice Chair of the Board.
-She previously served as a director on the boards of KeySpan Energy and RSA Security before the companies were acquired by National Grid and EMC, respectively.
-Larson presently holds the post of President of the Massachusetts Conference for Women and the Massachusett's Women's Forum.
-In addition she is a board or advisory council member of several prominent professional, charitable and civic organizations including Roger Williams University School of Law, the Massachusetts High Technology Council, University of Massachusetts Center for Collaborative Leadership, the Massachusetts Society for the Prevention of Cruelty to Children and Rosie's Place.
+Larson serves as a director on the board of Unum Group, chairing Unum's Regulatory Compliance Committee, and as a director of Boston Private Financial Holdings Inc. Larson served on the Executive Committee for the Boston 2024 Partnership, the non-profit organization that attempted to bring the 2024 Summer Olympic and Paralympic Games to Boston, and co-chaired the group’s College and University Engagement Committee.
+She also previously served as a director on the boards of KeySpan Energy and RSA Security before the companies were acquired by National Grid and EMC, respectively, as well as on the board of Blue Cross Blue Shield of MA.
+Larson presently holds the post of president of the Massachusetts Conference for Women and is the past president of the Massachusetts’ Women's Forum.
+In addition, she is a board or advisory council member of several prominent professional, charitable and civic organizations including Roger Williams University School of Law, the Massachusetts Clean Energy Center, the Massachusetts High Technology Council, University of Massachusetts Center for Collaborative Leadership and Rosie's Place.
 She is a member of the Bar in Massachusetts and Virginia.

 Larson's honors include: